sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 It should print 20 to 200 lines of text, including:
 * `(bootloader) unlocked: yes`
 * `(bootloader) secure: no`
-* `(bootloader) product: H4113` <br />
+* `(bootloader) product: H4113` (or XQ-DC54 or another code)<br />
-    this item dictates which Sailfish image you need to select
+    this item dictates which Sailfish image you need to select at https://shop.jolla.com/downloads/
 * `(bootloader) version-baseband: 1311-2918_50.1.A.13.83` <br />
-    where "50.1.A.13.83" (an example here) is the build number (a.k.a. baseband version) from your phone (see chapter ["A) Settings > System > About phone"](#a-settings--system--about-phone) above).
+    where "50.1.A.13.83" (an example here) is the build number (a.k.a.
+Android baseband version) from your phone (see chapter ["A) Settings > System > About phone"](#a-settings--system--about-phone) above).

 If you get a decent result containing the items above, proceed to the next chapter.
 However, if the command failed then check again everything in the chapters above and retry.
 If the command indicated that the bootloader is not unlocked (i.e., it is still locked), then you cannot install Sailfish OS to this device (unless you are able to unlock it).

 # Flashing Sailfish OS

-The instructions for the **actual flashing** (installing the code to the phone) are in our **[Sailfish X instructions](https://jolla.com/sailfishxinstall/)**.
-Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, and Xperia 10 III.
-Please select the correct link below depending on your phone:
+The instructions for the **actual flashing** (installing the code to the phone) are in our **[Sailfish OS instructions](https://jolla.com/sailfishxinstall/)**.
+Note that there are different instructions for Xperia X, Xperia XA2, Xperia 10, Xperia 10 II, Xperia 10 III, Xperia 10 IV and, Xperia 10 V. Please select the correct link below depending on your phone and computer:

 |   Linux     |    Mac      |   Windows        |
 | :---------: | :---------: | :--------------: |